Cobra Benefits: Everything You Need to Know

 A cafeteria plan provides that an employer has the option of offering a range of insurance benefits under the same group health care insurance plan.
 COBRA continuation coverage rules, section 162(k) apply to medical insurance benefits described to be part of a cafeteria plan, or other coverage arrangement an insured employee has elected.
 Moreover, exceptions are those plans not bound by HIPAA.
 COBRA is solely offered to members with eligible accounts reflecting premium payment at end of employment at the end of the year.

 If you have inquiries about employment law COBRA benefits, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.